robinlafage/Information_Retrieval/Assignment 1/README.md

 ### Indexing time

 The following times include the calculation of the various documents length and total length, which are used for the searcher and take about 1 minute and 30 seconds, and the split of the index which is about 1 minute.
-- With the configuration using the minimal token length of 1 and stemming the total time comes to ** minutes**.
+- With the configuration using the minimal token length of 1 and stemming the total time comes to **TODO minutes**.
 - With the configuration using the minimal token length of 1 and no stemming the total time comes to **17 minutes**.
 - Without the optimization techniques told earlier, we had came up with times over **45 minutes** for the indexing.
 This shows the importance of optimizations.